-Sneed B. Collard III is the author of more than eighty award-winning books..
+Sneed B. Collard III is the author of more than 80 award-winning books.
 Sneed has evolved through several life-history stages on his way to becoming one of today’s leading children’s authors.
 In 2006, Sneed was the recipient of the Washington Post Children’s Book Guild Children’s Nonfiction Writer of the Year Award for his body of work.
-A favorite presenter from Winter Storytelling 2020, Sneed will share stories of the many birds encountered by the Corps of Discovery, notably Lewis' Woodpecker and Clark's Nuthatch, and the birds of the Old World that informed the understanding of 19th century naturalists.
+A favorite presenter from Winter Storytelling 2020, Sneed will share stories of the many birds encountered by the Corps of Discovery, notably Lewis’s Woodpecker and Clark’s Nutcracker, and the birds of the Old World that informed the understanding of 19th century naturalists.

-James Jonkel is a Wildlife Management Specialist with Montana Fish, Wildlife, and Parks, managing black and grizzly bears, mountain lions, and wolves.
+James Jonkel is a Wildlife Management Specialist with Montana Fish, Wildlife & Parks, managing black and grizzly bears, mountain lions, and wolves.
 Jamie serves on several committees and nonprofit organizations working to reduce bear and human conflict in Western Montana.
 He will share information and stories about recent grizzly bear activity in the Bitterroot Valley.

-Retired archaeologist for the Lolo National Forest, C. Milo McLeod, shares "Secrets of the Jocko Lake Fires."
+Retired archaeologist for the Lolo National Forest, C. Milo McLeod, shares “Secrets of the Jocko Lake Fires.”
 Milo worked in cultural resources management for over 40 years.
-For 28 years, he managed the Lolo National Forest’s Heritage Resource program, including ensuring compliance with the National Historic Preservation Act; developing public outreach programs such as Passport in Time, and conducting determinations of eligibility and listings for the National Register of Historic Places.
-Milo has worked closely with American Indian groups, specifically the Confederated Salish and Kootenai Tribes as well as the Nez Perce Tribe on issues specific to cultural resource management and traditional cultural properties.
+For 28 years, he managed the Lolo National Forest’s Heritage Program, including ensuring compliance with the National Historic Preservation Act; developing public outreach programs such as Passport in Time, and conducting determinations of eligibility and listings for the National Register of Historic Places.
+Milo has worked closely with American Indian groups, specifically the Confederated Salish and Kootenai Tribes, as well as the Nez Perce Tribe, on issues specific to cultural resource management and traditional cultural properties.

 DG House, an enrolled member of the Cherokee Tribe of NE Alabama, and Frank Finley, an enrolled member of the Confederated Salish and Kootenai Tribes, are both noted artists and educators.
-DG is artist in residence in Grand Teton National Park, Yellowstone National Park and the Eiteljorg Museum of American Indians and Western Art and was a Reimagine Montana artist in residence at Travelers' Rest State Park in 2017.
-When she's not on the road, DG lives in Bozeman.
-Frank is an instructor at Salish Kootenai College and owns 32 Pairs of Scissors Studio where he makes and sells silver jewelry, original paintings, prints, and tee shirts.
-Frank has demonstrated traditional craft like rope-making and fish traps at Travelers' Rest.
+DG is artist in residence in Grand Teton National Park, Yellowstone National Park and the Eiteljorg Museum of American Indians and Western Art and was a Reimagine Montana artist in residence at Travelers’ Rest State Park in 2017.
+When she’s not on the road, DG lives in Bozeman.
+Frank is an instructor at Salish Kootenai College and owns 32 Pair of Scissors Studio where he makes and sells silver jewelry, original paintings, prints, and T-shirts.
+Frank has demonstrated traditional craft, like rope-making and fish traps, at Travelers’ Rest.